wolispace/onland/README.md

 An item is first defined in one of these land files

-Read all item from the default files current surrounds (kings square around current pos) read all modified items from storage (every item no in its default place) Loop through all modified items:
+Read all item from the default files current surrounds (kings square around current pos) read all modified items from storage (every item not in its default place) Loop through all modified items:
 - Update any items that are in the current surrounds
 - Remove any items that are not in the current surrounds